 - If the certificate is not trusted, or expired, the response is

-. - If no valid certificate is provided (including HTTP requests), the response is
+HTTP 401 TLS certificate failed verification. - If no valid certificate is provided (including HTTP requests), the response is

-HTTP 401 No required TLS certificate was sent
+HTTP 401 No required TLS certificate was sent.

-is set, the request is allowed using the anonymous Consumer.
+However, ifconfig.anonymousis set, the request is allowed using the anonymous Consumer.

 Client certificate request

-phase, where Kong Gateway doesn’t have access to Route or Workspace information.
+Client certificates are requested during the ssl_certificate_by_lua phase, where Kong Gateway doesn’t have access to Route or Workspace information.

-Because of this, Kong Gateway requests a client certificate during every TLS handshake if the mtls-auth
+Because of this, Kong Gateway requests a client certificate during every TLS handshake if the mtls-auth plugin is configured on any Route or Service.

-In most cases, if a client doesn’t present a certificate, it won’t affect proxying—unless the specific Route or Service requires mtls-auth
+In most cases, if a client doesn’t present a certificate, it won’t affect proxying—unless the specific Route or Service requires mtls-auth.

 The main exception is desktop browsers, which may prompt users to select a certificate, potentially causing a confusing user experience even when the certificate isn’t needed.